27 December 2008

 ARTIST SIGNED AND DATED 1898: Beautiful hand painted French Limoge plate with gold trim and robin egg blue.
 The colors are soft and a romantic mix of pinks, yellows, greens and lavender.
 This is a highly decorative piece and will make a nice addition to any collection or simply for display.
 Too gorgeous for cake or cookies!!!

-California Originals Aqua Lazy Susan
+ia Originals Aqua Lazy Susan

 This gorgeously designed vintage Lazy Susan by California Originals, Manhattan Beach, Calif, is a stunning set suitable for any occasion.
 The soft aqua color is classy and absolutely timeless and will complement any decor or setting.
 The design and color is exemplary of California Originals quality design and products.